 Hydration is the key for good digestion.
 Many people find that when they travel they have issues with digesting their food or feel sluggish after meals, this is usually because they have not drunk enough water.
 Make sure you drink plenty during and after your meal and I promise you will feel a lot better and your stomach will get a little flatter too.

 My biggest food weakness is sugar.
-I’m such a huge sugar fiend and I have an endless appetite for sweet things.
+I’m such a huge sugar fiend, and I have an endless appetite for sweet things.
 I know how unhealthy this is and how much it affects my energy levels so I’ve come up with my own way of limiting how much I eat.
-I don’t eat sweets, chocolate or any junk foods all week except on a Sunday when I can have as much as I like – I call it ‘Sweet Sunday’ and it’s sometimes my favourite day of the week.
+I don’t eat sweets, chocolate or any junk food all week except on a Sunday when I can have as much as I like – I call it ‘Sweet Sunday’, and it’s sometimes my favourite day.

 Recognise the foods that send you into an unhealthy eating pattern.
 For me if I have something sweet I tend to eat too much and skip meals just to snack on more of it.
 It’s my trigger food for unhealthy eating and most people have one.
 Find yours and take it out of your diet as much as possible.